tristancabel/tristancabel.github.io/_posts/2016-02-16-NaN-debugging.markdown

  [11] /home/tcabel/Devel/num3sis/build/bin/numTracesApp(main+0xf7f)[0x40e025]
 {% endhighlight %}

-From that, it is quite straitforward to find the culprit function *comp_bk_24* and the operation *divide by 0* creating the NaN.
+From this, it is quite straitforward to find the faulty function *comp_bk_24* and the operation *divide by 0* creating the NaN.

 In case you are using Fortran, you can put some compile options to get the same functionnality :